sanjusha-priya/securepaycodingtest/README.md

 The step definitions for the SecurePayTest.feature file are provided in the "stepDefinition" java package.
 The pageRepository package contains methods involved in different pages like Google Search page,SecurePay Home page and Contact Us page. config.properties contains the config required to run the tests.
+Javafaker library has been used to generate random data into Contact Us form.